§ 31-5-2.1. Motor vehicle dealers license and hearing board.

 (h) Members of the board shall serve without salary, nor shall they be compensated for attendance at board meetings, however, members of the board shall be reimbursed for their actual expenses necessarily incurred in the performance of their duties.
 The department of revenue shall provide funds to pay said expenses.
 Also, the department shall provide legal counsel to the board to defend and enforce the board's decision and provide legal advice on any matters that may come before the board.

-(i) If any section, phrase, clause, sentence or part of this section is declared unconstitutional or otherwise invalid, that invalidity will not effect remaining portions of this section.
+(i) If any section, phrase, clause, sentence or part of this section is declared unconstitutional or otherwise invalid, that invalidity will not affect remaining portions of this section.

 (P.L.
 1993, ch.
 139, § 1; P.L.
 2000, ch.
 109, § 60; P.L.
 2005, ch.
 117, art.
 21, § 26; P.L.
 2008, ch.
 98, § 5; P.L.
 2008, ch.
 145, § 5.)